Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 ### Fill in the `license`

-**We don’t accept formulae without a [`license`](https://rubydoc.brew.sh/Formula#license-class_method)!**
+**We don’t accept new formulae into Homebrew/homebrew-core without a [`license`](https://rubydoc.brew.sh/Formula#license-class_method)!**

 Find the license identifier from the [SPDX License List](https://spdx.org/licenses/).
-We only accept licenses from this list.
+We only accept licenses from this list that are a [Debian Free Software Guidelines license](https://wiki.debian.org/DFSGLicenses).

-If the formula gives the user the option to choose which license to use, you should list them all in an array:
+If the software is available under multiple licenses, you should list them all in an array:

 ```ruby
 license ["MIT", "GPL-2.0"]